 Tip 2.)
 Clear any bank overdraft allowances if you don’t need them or don’t use them, cancel the overdraft facility or close the account.
 As with credit cards (Tip 3.) the fact of having an OD works against you when it comes to loan affordability, even if you never use it.

 Tip 3.)
 Close all credit cards you don’t need and reduce the credit limits on cards you do use.
-If you have credit cards (Visa, Mastercard, Q-cards, GEM cards, etc.) then you will be marked-down when the bank’s calculate if you can afford a loan; this is true even if you have no balance to pay and don’t use the cards.
+If you have credit cards (Visa, MasterCard, Q-cards, GEM cards, etc.) then you will be marked-down when the bank’s calculate if you can afford a loan; this is true even if you have no balance to pay and don’t use the cards.
 Your ability to repay loans is marked back according to how much credit you have available as a credit limit, not on how much credit you actually use.

 Tip 4.)
-Get rid of any small amounts of debt, the less number of debts you have the better.
+Get rid of any small amounts of debt, the fewer debts you have the better.
 If you have a traffic infringement that you are paying through salary deduction, get rid of it now because seeing ‘Court Fines’ written in your payslip deductions is not a good look.
 If you have a small balance on a shop card (GEM cards, Farmer’s cards, etc.) then pay them out and close the account.
 It does you no good to be seen as a habitual user of unsecured debt.

 Everyone has their own unique life and financial circumstances.
 If you are thinking of getting a mortgage and would like to discuss your own options, give us a call.
 Our advice is free, we will work with you to get that mortgage pre-approved or that house purchase completed.
 Simple things can make a huge difference when it comes to getting the bank to say “YES”.